What Is Tick Removal?

 Ticks are small, brown parasites that live in wooded areas and fields.
 These organisms need blood from humans or animals to survive.
 Ticks attach to your skin and suck your blood.
-They prefer warm, moist areas, inlcuding your scalp, armpits, or groin.
+They prefer warm, moist areas, such as your scalp, armpits, or groin.

-Unfortunately, ticks also tend to be carriers of diseases and can pass these diseases onto the people they bite.
-According to the Centers for Disease Control and Prevention (CDC), some ticks carry the bacteria that lead to Lyme disease, which is a debilitating infection (CDC, 2011).
+Unfortunately, ticks also tend to be carriers of diseases and can pass these diseases on to the people they bite.
+According to the

-You do not automatically contract Lyme disease if a tick bites you.
-However, if you are bitten, you should be monitored for symptoms for about 30 days.
-Make sure to see your doctor if you develop a red bull’s-eye shaped rash or flu-like symptoms.
+You don’t automatically contract Lyme disease if a tick bites you.
+However, if a tick does bite you, watch for symptoms for about 30 days.
+Make sure to see your doctor if you develop a red bull’s-eye-shaped rash or flu-like symptoms.

 Always remove a tick as soon as you find it on your body, or the body of a child or pet, to prevent infections.

-Ticks are parasitic in nature—meaning they attach themselves to a host to drain their blood.
+Ticks are parasitic in nature and they attach themselves to a host to drain their blood.
 Hosts include birds, reptiles, amphibians, and mammals, like you.

 Not every tick carries disease.
-However, it is important to remove a tick to stop it from potentially infecting you with a disease, or from causing any infection at the bite site.
-Removal also ensures that the tick does not go on to breed in your home, causing an infestation.
+However, it’s important to remove a tick to stop it from potentially infecting you with a disease, or from causing any infection at the bite site.
+Removal also ensures that the tick doesn’t go on to breed in your home, causing an infestation.

-Tick removal is a simple process that can easily be done at home without the use of any special products or medications.
+Tick removal is a simple process that you can easily do at home without any special products or medications.

-Before attempting to remove the tick, round up the necessary supplies:
+Before attempting to remove the tick, round up the necessary supplies.
+You’ll need: